Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 The scan operation reads all records in the table, and unwanted data can then be filtered out.
 If only a subset of the table data is needed, the query operation often provides better performance because it reads only a subset of the records in the table or index.
 The business owners want to show all the menu items on the café website, so Sofía decides to use the scan() operation to retrieve all records from the table.
-In this task, you continue as Sofía to implement this feature.
+In this task, I will continue as Sofía to implement this feature.
-Note: Later in the application development process, you use this Python code in an AWS Lambda function.
+Note: Later in the application development process, I will use this Python code in an AWS Lambda function.
 The Lambda function retrieves the table records so that the café website can display all the pastries.

 Edit the script that selects all records from the table: In AWS Cloud9 IDE, open python_3 > get_all_items.py.
-In the upper left, choose File > Save to save your changes.
+In the upper left, choose File > Save to save my changes.

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/72939cd5-260e-40ec-a860-796747a10180" />